dividebysandwich/rusty-pipes/readme.md

 ### MIDI device

+ Select one or more MIDI input devices that shall be used to play.
+For each device you can choose whether all of its 16 MIDI channels shall be mapped to one "virtual" MIDI channel in RustyPipes (which can in turn be mapped to one or more organ stops), or you can select "Complex mapping" to select the mapping for each of the MIDI devices' channels separately.

  When not selecting a MIDI file, it is assumed that some form of MIDI input device shall be used.
-This is the main mode of operation for RustyPipes, and you can either select a midi device from the list that's shown, or specify one as a command line parameter.
+This is the main mode of operation for RustyPipes.

 #### Selecting a MIDI device via command line parameter

-Instead of having to manually choose the MIDI input device from a list everytime the program starts, you can pass the desired input device via the command line.
+Instead of having to manually choose the MIDI input device from a list when the program starts, you can pass the desired input device via the command line.
 To do this, first use ```--list-midi-devices``` to display a list, and then pass it as parameter with ```--midi-device``` like so:

 ```bash
 $ rusty-pipes --list-midi-devices